user4815162342/simple-test-framework/readme.md

 amount of time.
 * Tests can be nested.
 * Tests can be specifically finished, or they can be finished based on the number of expected sub-tests and checkpoints.
+Either way is useful in the right context.
 * Checkpoints are like mini-tests that can be simply marked pass/fail.
 They are equivalent to the way assertions are handled in other testing frameworks.